jrconway3/lt-maker/docs/source/guides/skill_item_tutorials/Conditional-Passives-I.md

 	game.turncount <= 15

-Since we are using **Dynamic components**, we can chose between using the **Condition component** or adding the condition to the **Dynamic component** itself.
+Since we are using **Dynamic Components**, we can chose between using the **Condition component** or adding the condition to the **Dynamic Component** itself.

-In this particular case, it can be a matter of preference but we will add it to the **Dynamic component** to expand our reach of possibilities.
+In this particular case, it can be a matter of preference but we will add it to the **Dynamic Component** to expand our reach of possibilities.

 The syntax will be different from what we did so far as it needs the whole If-Else statement to work.